• Recipes

 For the Bolognese:

-• 2 whole bell peppers any colour, diced.
-Or use the equivalent of frozen mixed peppers.
+• 2 whole bell peppers any colour, diced, or use the equivalent of frozen mixed peppers

-• 2 tablespoon tomato puree paste
+• 2 tablespoon tomato paste

-• 2 teaspoon mixed herbs or oregano.
+• 2 teaspoon dried mixed herbs

 • 1 teaspoon sugar optional and only needed to balance out the tomatoes if required.
 Can replace with maple syrup/coconut or date sugar.